microsoft/MixedRealityToolkit-Unity/Documentation/InputSimulation/InputTestRecording.md

 A typical input animation test is shown below.
 It loads a scene by name and then runs for the full duration of the timeline.

-The `RunPlayableGraphAsync` function looks for the first _PlayableDirector_ component in the scene.
-If there are multiple timelines in the scene they can be disambiguated by passing an explicit PlayableDirector.
+_Note: If there are multiple timelines in the scene, make sure to pick the correct PlayableDirector instead of a simple `FindObjectOfType`_.

 ```csharp
 public class TestFixture_01_MyInputTest